ridoweb/blog.bkp33/_posts/2022-10-01-create-x509-client-certs.md

 This script is a convenient tool to simplify your development process when you need to create client certificates signed by a custom CA without using the CSR flow.

-The full script is available in this Gist https://gist.github.com/ridomin/0ffb6a3c4c51eec7cdb020bedc8e0a5d
+The full script is available in this [gist](https://gist.github.com/ridomin/0ffb6a3c4c51eec7cdb020bedc8e0a5d)